njayem/njayem.github.io/_pages/about.md

     }

     .tape1 {
-        top: -10px; /* Adjusted to move diagonally down and left */
+        top: -15px; /* Adjusted to cover both the top and left sides */
-        left: -10px; /* Adjusted to move diagonally down and left */
+        left: -15px; /* Adjusted to cover both the top and left sides */
         transform: rotate(-45deg);
     }

     .tape2 {
-        top: -10px; /* Adjusted to move diagonally down and right */
+        top: -15px; /* Adjusted to cover both the top and right sides */
-        right: -10px; /* Adjusted to move diagonally down and right */
+        right: -15px; /* Adjusted to cover both the top and right sides */
         transform: rotate(45deg);
     }

     .tape3 {
-        bottom: -10px; /* Adjusted to move diagonally up and left */
+        bottom: -15px; /* Adjusted to cover both the bottom and left sides */
-        left: -10px; /* Adjusted to move diagonally up and left */
+        left: -15px; /* Adjusted to cover both the bottom and left sides */
         transform: rotate(45deg);
     }

     .tape4 {
-        bottom: -10px; /* Adjusted to move diagonally up and right */
+        bottom: -15px; /* Adjusted to cover both the bottom and right sides */
-        right: -10px; /* Adjusted to move diagonally up and right */
+        right: -15px; /* Adjusted to cover both the bottom and right sides */
         transform: rotate(-45deg);
     }
 </style>